 Lead in Healthcare Administration

 Healthcare administrators play a vital role in today's shifting healthcare paradigm – they ensure equitable quality and access to the best care through leadership.
-By earning your online Master of Science in Healthcare Administration, you'll boost your qualifications to fill critical roles within healthcare organizations and advance your career in this vital industry.
+By earning your online Master of Science (MS) in Healthcare Administration degree program, you'll boost your qualifications to fill critical roles within healthcare organizations and advance your career in this vital industry.

 Healthcare is a booming field.
 If you've set your sights on a leadership role in the healthcare field, but aren't interested in a clinical position, then a career in healthcare administration could be for you.
-Healthcare managers have the unique responsibility of combining best business standards with highly focused principles, concepts, systems and practices of the healthcare industry.
+Healthcare managers have the unique responsibility of applying business best practices in combination with applying the models, influences and complexity of the healthcare industry.
 It's a role that takes a combination of organizational leadership and strategic vision balanced with skillful collaboration among internal and external stakeholders.

 At Southern New Hampshire University, you'll receive the formal healthcare education necessary to advance your skills and complement your experience within the complex field of health administration.
 The master's in healthcare administration online program covers a variety of topics, including:

 "With healthcare being one of the fastest-growing industries in the United States – and those currently in health care administrative roles retiring at record rates – graduates will be able to pursue a variety of career options in hospital, outpatient clinic or long-term care facility, home care agency roles managing entire organizations or specific departments," said Dr. Rebecca Arsenault, an adjunct faculty member at SNHU.

 SNHU provides students with an array of accredited online healthcare degrees and online nursing programs.
 Our online MS in Healthcare Administration broadens our offering in this vital area, providing a more in-depth study of the healthcare industry for those ready to take the next step in their careers.